asreview/asreview/docs/source/lab/project_create.rst

 Click on *Add* to select a dataset.
 The data needs to adhere to a :doc:`specific format <data>`.
-Keep in mind that in Oracle mode, your dataset is unlabeled or :ref:`data_labeled:Partially labeled data`; in Validation mode :ref:`data_labeled:Partially labeled data` or fully labeled; and for Simulation mode, you need :ref:`data_labeled:Fully labeled data`.
+Keep in mind that in Oracle mode, your dataset is unlabeled or :ref:`lab/data_labeled:Partially labeled data`; in Validation mode :ref:`lab/data_labeled:Partially labeled data` or fully labeled; and for Simulation mode, you need :ref:`lab/data_labeled:Fully labeled data`.

 .. tip::

-    You will benefit most from what active learning has to offer with :ref:`data:High-quality data`.
+    You will benefit most from what active learning has to offer with :ref:`lab/data:High-quality data`.

-Depending on the :ref:`Project mode <project_create:Project modes>`, you are offered different options for adding a dataset:
+Depending on the :ref:`Project mode <lab/project_create:Project modes>`, you are offered different options for adding a dataset:

 From File